johanhaleby/word-guessing-game-lab-part-1/README.md

 Start kit for implementing the word guessing game lab using Occurrent, Spring Boot and MongoDB.

+The purpose of this lab is to build the pure domain model for the "Word Guessing Game".

 ### Instructions

 Instructions should be given during the online presentation